JustinBritt/Diagrams/README.md

 # DotNet.Diagrams

-This project uses the Roslyn code analysis APIs to generate UML class and sequence diagrams for C# projects.
+This is a .NET 6.0 project that uses the Roslyn code analysis APIs to generate UML class and sequence diagrams for C# projects.

 ## Use Case Diagrams